 Sexual misconduct is a threat to the entire University community.
+The Title IX formal complaints on sexual misconduct complaints is outlined in greater detail in the Title IX Grievance Process.
 Members from the University community are strongly encouraged to report all incidents that threaten a student's continued well-being, safety, or security.
 Complaints from any member of the University community relating to discrimination, misconduct, harassment, domestic violence, dating or other related violence, stalking, or retaliation based on gender or sex concerning a faculty, staff, a student or students may be reported to:

-Title IX Coordinator for Aspen University

-Elizabeth Fernandez, J.D., Esq.

-Sr. Director, Regulatory Compliance and Institutional Effectiveness

-Email: liz.fernandez@aspen.edu

-Mailing Address: 4615 E. Elwood St. Suite 100, Phoenix, AZ 85040

-Deputy Title IX Coordinator (Arizona Clinical and Administrative Sites)

-Jennifer Swenson

-Vice President of Human Resources Email: iennifer.swenson@aspen.edu

-Mailing Address: 4615 E. Elwood St. Suite 100, Phoenix, AZ 85040
+Title IX Coordinator for Aspen University Elizabeth Fernandez, J.D., Esq.
+Sr. Director, Regulatory Compliance and Institutional Effectiveness Email: liz.fernandez@aspen.edu Mailing Address: 4615 E. Elwood St. Suite 100 Phoenix, AZ 85040